nightfurys/enterprise-docs/content/docs/installation/helm/_index.md

 *Note: It's best to quote user supplied strings in case there are any special characters.
 For example, the username, password, and email supplied in Step 2 below might contain symbols, dots, underscores, etc.*

-1. Create a kubernetes secret containing your license file.
+1. Create a Kubernetes secret containing your license file.

     `kubectl create secret generic anchore-enterprise-license --from-file='license.yaml=<PATH/TO/LICENSE.YAML>'`

-1. Create a kubernetes secret containing dockerhub credentials with access to the private anchore enterprise repositories.
+1. Create a Kubernetes secret containing Dockerhub credentials with access to the private Anchore Enterprise repositories.

     `kubectl create secret docker-registry anchore-enterprise-pullcreds --docker-server='docker.io' --docker-username='<DOCKERHUB_USER>' --docker-password='<DOCKERHUB_PASSWORD>' --docker-email='<EMAIL_ADDRESS>'`

-1. Install the helm chart using a custom anchore_values.yaml file (see examples below).
+1. Install the Helm chart using a custom anchore_values.yaml file (see examples below).
 Note that <release_name> is a name that you choose.

     #### Helm v3 installation
     `helm repo add anchore https://charts.anchore.io`